ruebeckscube/localmusic/docs/self-hosting.md

 3. Set up an SMTP relay for sending emails.

 4. Install [Docker](https://www.docker.com) (including docker-compose) following
-   their instructions for your server's operating system
+   their instructions for your server's operating system, and make sure `logrotate` is installed (install it if not)

 5. Clone the repo
    ```